 Show stopping colour with impressive upright stems of bold blooms.
 Unlike most Foxgloves which come and go within six weeks, Foxglove 'Illumination Raspberry' can flower for up to an incredible six months and is multi branched so you get more flowers than ever.
 The petals are deep raspberry with a peach flush.

-Foxglove ‘Illumination Raspberry’ is an innovative cross between common Digitalis purpurea and a rare plant from the Canary Islands, Isoplexis canariensis, the cross is known as Digiplexis.
-The result is strong growing plants with plenty of blooms.
+Foxglove 'Illumination Raspberry' is an innovative cross between common Digitalis purpurea, and a rare plant from the Canary Islands, Isoplexis canariensis, the cross has become known as Digiplexis.
+The resulting plant is strong growing plants with plenty of blooms.
 The plants are semi evergreen, rather than biennial so each will last for many years.
 The leaves and spikes are similar to the Digitalis, while the shape of the flowers and colours are closer to the Isoplexis.
 The cross also means stronger plants that are resistant to the rust and fungal spotting common with Digitalis.

 Foxglove 'Illumination Raspberry' are large showy plants are a striking addition to any garden.

-Foxgloves look best grouped toward the middle or back of a bed, where their tall blossoms add beautiful colour.
+Foxgloves look best grouped toward the middle or back of a bed, where their tall towers of blossoms add beautiful colour and vertical interest.

 Plant Foxgloves into well drained soil and keep moist in active growth.
 The individual flowers are about the size and shape of a thimble, or the 'finger' of a fox which is where their common name comes from.
 The blooms are suitable for cutting.